 A default can happen with any creditor, this could be a mobile phone default, utility bill default or even mortgage default.

-The severity of the default could determine the type of lender that a broker will chose, for example a mortgage default in the last 6 months would cause serious concerns for a mortgage lender, however, a utility bill default for a small amount could be ignored completely.
+The severity of the default could determine the type of lender that a broker will choose, for example a mortgage default in the last 6 months would cause serious concerns for a mortgage lender and multiple missed mortgage payments would probably mean a definte decline, however, a utility bill default for a small amount could be ignored completely.

 How long do I need to wait to get a mortgage with a default?

 Each default will stay on your credit file for 6 years but this doesn’t mean you need to wait 6 years to get a mortgage.

 The longer the default has been on your credit report the less impact it is likely to have on obtaining a mortgage offer with a low interest rate, however, regardless on when the default was a specialist mortgage brokers can source the market to help find the right bad credit mortgage with a default for you!

 You may think that because you missed a few payments and you were issued with a default that the mortgage lender will assess your affordability and decline an application based